rocksolidwebdesign/AweCMS/README.txt

 REQUIREMENTS - 01.01
 ================================================================

-Currently, though it should work on any OS, AweCMS is only supported on the following configuration

-Linux (Ubuntu 10.10 or CentOS 5.3 should be fine) Apache HTTPD 2.2
+Generally I run a local dev environment similar to:

+Apache HTTPD 2.2.x
 PHP 5.3.3
-MySQL 5.0
+Mysql 5.x

-The PHP version *must* be 5.3.3 because 5.3.2 has problems
+The  PHP  version  *must*  be  5.3.3  because  doctrine  has problems  with 5.3.2.
+Otherwise you  can probably  use just about anything you want for a server and a database.

 You also really need command line access to your web server.
 I'm sure  you could  pull it  off to  work with  and install AweCMS without  shell access but  you'll need CLI  access to install the  database using the doctrine  command line tool, which requires access to the PHP command line tool.

+AweCMS is meant to  be targeted initially towards developers but organizing the directory treet  in a manner suitable for normal shared hosts  is a goal of the project  to allow wide distribution.
+Anyway, to start, you'll need or want SSH.

 INSTALLATION - 02.01
 ================================================================